NadavLor/windbg-ext-mcp/README.md

 - Enable debug logging in the MCP server by setting the `DEBUG=true` environment variable
 - Review the console output of the MCP server for error messages and connection status

+### Process Context Management

+The extension includes intelligent process context management:

+- All commands that change process context will automatically save and restore the original context
+- The `switch_process` command includes an option to save the previous context (`save_previous=True` by default)
+- Use `restore_process_context` to switch back to a previously saved process context
+- Commands that modify process context in specialized handlers (`!process`, `!dlls`, `!handle`) all maintain context integrity
+- Thread-safe implementation ensures reliable context switching even in multi-threaded scenarios

+This prevents the common issue of commands changing debugging context and not restoring it, which can lead to confusing results in subsequent commands.

+### Command Validation

+The extension includes a comprehensive command validation system:

+- All commands are validated before execution to prevent errors and security issues
+- Potentially dangerous commands (like quit, kill, detach) are blocked
+- Parameters are validated for correct format and range
+- Long-running or resource-intensive commands are identified and handled appropriately
+- Specific command handlers perform additional validation for their parameters

+This validation system provides several benefits:
+- Prevents accidental termination of debugging sessions
+- Reduces errors from malformed commands
+- Provides more helpful error messages when commands fail
+- Protects against potentially harmful operations
+- Improves overall stability of debugging sessions

+### Timeouts and Performance

+Long-running commands have increased timeouts:
+- Standard commands: 30 seconds
+- Module listing: 60 seconds
+- Handle enumeration: 120 seconds

+Commands with potentially very large outputs (like `!handle` with the 'f' flag) include automatic pagination to prevent overwhelming the client.

 ## Advanced Usage

 ### Custom Command Handlers